 If your fall accident was on the line of what may be considered a work-related claim, you certainly have other ways to get money for your injuries when someone else was negligent.

-In some cases, your employer would actually want you to go through the workers’ compensation system because it means that they cannot be sued.
+Sometimes, your employer would want you to go through the workers compensation system because it means they cannot be sued.

 If you fell on snow that froze over because it was not cleared in time, you may have a case for negligence against a third party.

-However, it may be more difficult in the event that you fell on a natural accumulation of ice or slipped on freezing rain, and these happen in Chicago.
+However, it may be more difficult if you fall on a natural accumulation of ice or slip in freezing rain, which happens in Chicago.

-Nonetheless, you can still receive workers’ compensation benefits if you were injured doing your job off the corporate premises.
+Nonetheless, you can still receive benefits through your employer’s workers compensation insurance coverage if you were injured doing your job off the corporate premises.

 If you were injured off your work premises, you may consider whether there is a third party who could be held legally responsible.
 This could mean more financial compensation for your injuries.

 If you have been injured on the job, our Chicago, IL, lawyers can help you determine your legal options.
 We will work with you to see whether you can file a workers comp claim or a personal injury lawsuit.